Prompt engineering for empathic voice interfaces

 Creating an effective system prompt is an essential part of customizing an EVI’s behavior.
 For the most part, prompting EVI is the same as prompting any LLM, but there are some important differences.
 Prompting for EVIs is different for two main reasons:

-1. Prompts are for a voice-only interaction with the user rather than a text-based chat.
+1. Prompts are for a voice-only interaction with the user, rather than a text-based chat.

 EVI-specific prompting instructions

 The instructions below are specific to prompting empathic voice interfaces.
+For examples of these principles in action, see our EVI prompt examples repository.

-Prompt for voice-only conversations
+Prompt for voice conversations

 Voice-only XML example